Burn rate

 Below, we’ll explain what cash burn rate is, why it matters, and what you need to do to manage your burn for better growth.

-What is a burn rate?
+What is burn rate?

-Your cash burn rate effectively tells you:
+Your burn rate effectively tells you:

 • How much it costs to finance company operations